Climate and Average Weather Year Round in Mobile Alabama, United States

-The hot season lasts for 4.2 months, from May 20 to September 28, with an average daily high temperature above 84°F. The hottest day of the year is July 23, with an average high of 90°F and low of 75°F.
+The hot season lasts for 4.2 months, from May 20 to September 28, with an average daily high temperature above 84°F. The hottest month of the year in Mobile is July, with an average high of 90°F and low of 74°F.

-The cool season lasts for 2.9 months, from December 2 to February 27, with an average daily high temperature below 66°F. The coldest day of the year is January 17, with an average low of 42°F and high of 60°F.
+The cool season lasts for 2.9 months, from December 2 to February 27, with an average daily high temperature below 66°F. The coldest month of the year in Mobile is January, with an average low of 42°F and high of 60°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering